dsi-engineering-ag/kubernetes-hands-on/04-networking-ingress/readme.md

 - What changed?
 - What was deployed on your cluster?
 Check all running pods in your cluster: `kubectl get --all-namespaces pods`
 - Where does the answer for your HTTP GET come from?

+## AWS
+We are using the AWS Load Balancer Controller.
+TODO: preinstall cluster with security or do it themselves?

 ## 1. Create an ingress resource